The Wolves of Mercy Falls: Linger

 A newly recovered Sam finds Cole transforming in Beck's house and realises that he is one of the teenagers Beck had turned for the future of the pack.
 After becoming human again, Cole turns up at Isabel's house in search of clothes.
 To hide her grief over Jack, she ends up kissing him, but he disappears as a wolf again.

 Grace becomes very sick and, when she cries in pain, her parents find Sam in her room.
-They take Grace to hospital and stop Sam from seeing her.
-After returning from hospital, Grace makes plans to go and live with Sam at Beck's house.
+They take Grace to the hospital and forbid Sam from seeing her again.
+After returning from the hospital, Grace makes plans to go and live with Sam at Beck's house.
 She leaves home one night and Sam is ecstatic to see her.

 Isabel and Sam find Cole having a fit and discover that he was experimenting with needles, trying to find a way to transition.
 Isabel and Cole later kiss again when he's warming up in the bath and again when visiting her mother's clinic.
 After spending a day together, during which Cole admits his famous past to her, they almost sleep together until Cole rejects her, not believing he is good enough for her.

 When Grace's health worsens, Sam and Cole take her to the hospital where her father punches Sam.
 Cole realises that, because Grace was bitten but didn't change in a set amount of time, she's dying.
 He eventually comes to the conclusion that she needs to turn.

 Isabel shows up and creates a distraction to get Grace's parents out of the room.
 Cole then gives Grace his DNA and she shifts, escaping out the window.
 Sam states that he will find a cure, and then he will find Grace.